LeePepe/C-/C++/src/ProductSet/README.md

             The matrix of an transitive relation when m[ik] = 1 and m[kj] = 1 and m[ij] = 1.

     4. Equivalence Relations

+        A relation R on a set A is called an **equivalence relation** if it is reflexive, symmetric and transitive.